JonnyMarx98/comp330-cpd/README.md

 This week I wanted to impprove the X-ray feature that I created last week.
 This was just as hard as it was to implement the original version of the X-ray.
 I came accross a lot of problems that I struggled to fix, I had to search online for help to fix some of these problems.
 Eventually I got the X-ray to work how I wanted it to.
 I am not sure what steps I can take to improve this and avoid running into these kind of problems in the future, other than by just practice with Unreal.

 ## Week 5 - Beginning 25th February
 During this week I continued to work on the team game for the majority of the week.
 At this time the my main priority was improving the team game, probably becasue I had no deadlines coming up anytime soon.
 The main tasks I had for the game this week were adding aiming and health pick ups.
+This was not too challenging.
+There was no big challenges this week.

 ## Week 6 - Beginning 4th March

 ## Week 7 - Beginning 11th March